 The following are prohibited in the Great Bear Wilderness and apply to all stock users:

 * The possession or storage of hay, grain, straw, cubes, pelletized feed or mulch that is not certified as being noxious weed free or noxious seed free by an authorized State of Department of Agriculture official or designated county official.
-Each individual bale or container must be tagged or marked as week free and reference the written certification.
+Each individual bale or container must be tagged or marked as weed free and reference the written certification.

 * Loose or "free" trailing stock.
 All saddle, pack or draft animals must be ridden or led in single file on the trail.

 * Possessing livestock salt in forms other than block or in quantities that exceed what is sufficient for the trip.

 * Containment of stock which is defined as; grazing, herding, tying, picketing, tethering, hobbling or hitching animals to trees or rails by any means available such as rope, nylon, twine or plastic straps within 200' of the following lakeshores is prohibited: Almeda Lake, Dickey Lake, Elk Lake, Flotilla Lake, Scott Lake, Stanton Lake, Tranquil Basin Lakes.